harphub/oper-harp-verif/docs/Tutorial.md

 By default the script assumes the following verificaiton for surface and upper-air variables (see `harpCore::make_verif_groups()` for more information):
 - Surface: Data is grouped by `fcst_cycle` and the SID grouping specified by the `verif:domains` option in the config file (this is stored under the variable `station_group` in the scripts).
 Verification scores are then computed as a function of leadtime, valid date, and valid hour.
-- Upper air: Data is group by the SID grouping specified by the `verif:domains` option and scores computed as a function of leadtime and valid hour.
+- Upper air: Data is group by the SID grouping specified by the `verif:domains_UA` option and scores computed as a function of leadtime and valid hour.
+If `verif:domains_UA` is missing from the config (or set ot NULL), then `verif:domains` will be used for the SID grouping.

 ### Output